Csound: History

-Csound is closely related to the underlying language for the Structured Audio extensions to MPEG-4, SAOL.
+Csound is closely related to the underlying language for the Structured Audio extensions to MPEG-4, Structured Audio Orchestra Language (SAOL).

 Csound code

 Csound takes two specially formatted text files as input.
 The orchestra describes the nature of the instruments and the score describes notes and other parameters along a timeline.
 Csound processes the instructions in these files and renders an audio file or real-time audio stream as output.

 The orchestra and score files may be unified into a single structured file using markup language tags (a CSD file with filename extension .csd).
 Here is a very simple example of a unified Csound data file which produces a wave file containing a one-second sine wave tone of 1 kHz at a sample rate of 96 kHz: